Parsl/parsl/docs/userguide/checkpoints.rst

 When loading a checkpoint the Parsl script will use checkpointed results for any apps that have been previously executed.
 Like AppCaching, checkpoints use the app name, hash, and input parameters to locate previously computed results.
-If multiple checkpoints exist for an app (with the same hash and input parameters) the most recent entry will be used.
+If multiple checkpoints exist for an app (with the same hash) the most recent entry will be used.

 Checkpointing works in the following modes: